Skip to main content

 Elite Prosthetic Dentistry is conveniently located near Rockville, MD.

-Drive south on Rockville Pike (MD-355) or I-270 South to I-495 West, exit at Wisconsin Avenue South to our Friendship Heights office.
+Drive south on Rockville Pike (MD-355) or I-270 South to I-495 West, exit at Wisconsin Avenue South to Friendship Heights.

 Address: